magung/inventory-app-js-backend/README.md

 #### PATCH Request
 - "/products/update/{id_product}" => Updating a product in database. data required = id_product, name, description, image, id_category, quantity.
 - "/product/{id_product}" => Choose products with id_product to add and reduce the quantity of these products.
+Query params:
+	- "act" -> Choose add or reduce,
+	- "value" -> The value you want to add or reduce

 #### DELETE Request
 - "/prducts/{id_product}" => Delete a product in database. data required = id_product.